MishaRuko/NeuralNetwork/README.md

 # NeuralNetwork
-Implementation of a neural network.
+Implementation of a neural network in python.
 It is incomplete at the moment - only forward propogation works

 Dependencies - Numpy